Sulejman Demollari: Dinamo București

 Following the fall of communism, Demollari was among the first players to pursue a career abroad, signing for Romanian side Dinamo București in 1991.
-He was wanted at Dinamo by coach Florin Halagian who saw him in a Albania U21 – West Germany U21 1–1 draw, also he played against them and made a good impression while he was at Dinamo Tirana in the 2–1 loss on aggregate from the 1989–90 European Cup Winners' Cup.
-Demollari made his Divizia A debut on 25 August 1991 in a 6–0 victory against Petrolul Ploiești in which he scored two goals and gave an assist, being nicknamed "Dobrin of Albania" by the Gazeta Sporturilor newspaper.
-In his first season spent at the club, Demollari scored 18 goals in 30 league games, being the team's second top scorer after Gábor Gerstenmájer, helping Dinamo win the title undefeated, also he became the first foreign player to score in the derby against Steaua București, netting the only goal of a 1–0 victory.
-Demollari appeared in a total of 100 Divizia A matches in which he scored 36 goals and received only one yellow card, also he is considered one of the best foreign footballers that played in Romania.
+Demollari was wanted there by coach Florin Halagian, who had seen him in an Albania U21 – West Germany U21 1–1 draw, and he also made a good impression when he played against them in Dinamo Tirana's 2–1 aggregate loss in the 1989–90 European Cup Winners' Cup.
+Demollari made his Divizia A debut on 25 August 1991 in a 6–0 victory against Petrolul Ploiești in which he scored two goals and provided an assist, being nicknamed "Dobrin of Albania" by the Gazeta Sporturilor newspaper.
+He became the first foreign player to score in the derby against Steaua București, netting the only goal of a 1–0 victory.
+Afterwards, the fans had a chant dedicated to him during the games:Demollari omoară militarii (English: Demollari kills the military men).
+In his first season spent at the club, Demollari scored 18 goals in 30 league games and was the team's second top-scorer after Gábor Gerstenmájer, helping Dinamo win the title undefeated.
+In the same season, he played in Dinamo's 2–1 victory on aggregate against Luis Figo's Sporting Lisbon in the 1991–92 UEFA Cup.